G

 Go-to-Market Strategy: Distribution Channels:

-• Direct Sales: Garmin sells products and services directly through its online webshop (garmin.com), subscriptions for connected services, and its own retail stores.
-Direct distribution channels accounted for greater than 10% of total net sales in 2024.
+• Direct Sales: Garmin Ltd. utilizes its online webshop (garmin.com), connected service subscriptions, and Garmin retail stores.
+Direct distribution channels accounted for over 10% of total net sales in 2025.

-• Channel Partners: A broad and diverse network of indirect distribution channels, including independent retailers, dealers, distributors, installation and repair shops, and OEMs, is utilized worldwide.
+• Channel Partners: A broad and diverse worldwide network of independent retailers, dealers, distributors, installation and repair shops, and OEMs.

 Customer Portfolio: Enterprise Customers: